radixdlt/official-examples/step-by-step/12-candy-store/README.md

 The new methods here work similarly to the gumball machine examples.
 Try them out in whichever order you like.
 Remember that;

-- you can view any component or account with `resim show <ADDRESS>`,
+- you can view any component, resource or account with `resim show <ADDRESS>`,
 - the XRD address in resim is `resource_sim1tknxxxxxxxxxradxrdxxxxxxxxx009923554798xxxxxxxxxakj8n3` and can be seen in your account,